SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Service_Data_Exchange.md

 #### Virtual connection

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.

 ### Configuration of the linked service

 After creating an element with this protocol, a service needs to be selected on the configuration page.
-After selecting a service, the driver will load all elements and parameters that are included in the service.
+After selecting a service, the connector will load all elements and parameters that are included in the service.

 ## Usage